mozilla-services/docs/source/howtos/run-sync-1.5.rst

 Prior to Firefox 44, a custom add-on was needed to configure Firefox for Android.
-For Firefox 43 and earlier, see the blog post `How to connect Firefox for Android to self-hosted Mozilla Account and Firefox Sync servers`_.
+For Firefox 43 and earlier, see the blog post `How to connect Firefox for Android to self-hosted Mozilla account and Firefox Sync servers`_.

 (Prior to Firefox 42, the TokenServer preference name for Firefox Desktop was "services.sync.tokenServerURI".
 While the old preference name will work in